cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ## Why CuTe (and what's CUTLASS?)

-**CUTLASS** (probably writing out what it stands for takes about as long as this parenthetical)[^9] is NVIDIA's open-source library of GEMM and GEMM-adjacent building blocks -- templated kernels, atoms, copy primitives, etc. **CuTe** is the layout-algebra core *inside* CUTLASS introduced in version 3.
+**CUTLASS** (writing what it stands for takes about as long as this parenthetical)[^9] is NVIDIA's open-source library of GEMM and GEMM-adjacent building blocks -- templated kernels, atoms, copy primitives, etc. **CuTe** is the layout-algebra core *inside* CUTLASS introduced in version 3.
 CUTLASS 2.x was a different, more rigid GEMM-policy-composition framework; CUTLASS 3.x reorganized everything around CuTe, which is now the language we use to describe layouts, tile shapes, and thread-data mappings.
 "CuTe FA2" references FA2 written in the CUTLASS 3.x idiom, which is what the production source uses.

 Why use CuTe at all?
 There are other options for writing high-performance GPU kernels: